animist-os/crux/GRAMMAR.md

 ## Crux

-This document describes the Crux grammar used to build and transform musical motifs as sequences of “pips” (step, timeScale, optional tag).
-You can concatenate motifs, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and choices.
+This document describes the Crux grammar used to build and transform musical mots as sequences of “etyms” (step, timeScale, optional tag).
+You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and choices.

 ### Program